Pseudowintera axillaris: Predators, parasites, and diseases

-The Pseudowintera species are not a threatened or endangered species as herbivore animals and insects do not appreciate the pungent, peppery taste given off the plant when eating.
-Both the P. colorata and P. axillaris have this aromatic effect.
+Pseudowintera species are not a threatened or endangered species as herbivore animals and insects do not appreciate the pungent, peppery taste given off the plant when eating.
+Both P. colorata and P. axillaris have this aromatic effect.
 There are however the common animal species that do provide hazards and disadvantages for New Zealand's native plant species.
 Possums for example are a huge pest to New Zealand as they eat and damage the forest at every point, taking mainly leaves, buds and fruits, as well as scratching tree bark and breaking small branchlets.

-A common invasive species found in New Zealand's Lowland Forests are the Large Shrub Epiphytes.
-An Epiphyte is a plant that grows off another plant.
-Griselinia lucida is the most common of the Large Shrub Epiphytes and is distributed throughout both the North and South Island.
-Although these Epiphytes usually intend to exploit larger trees, their biggest threat to the Lowland Horopito is their large roots that overcome the water supply and soil nutrients.
+A common invasive species found in New Zealand's lowland forests are the large shrub Epiphytes.
+An epiphyte is a plant that grows off another plant.
+Griselinia lucida is the most common of the large shrub epiphytes and is distributed throughout both the North and South Island.
+Although these epiphytes usually intend to exploit larger trees, their biggest threat to the lowland horopito is their large roots that overcome the water supply and soil nutrients.
 They exploit the habitat around them.

-A common parasite found in Lowland to Montane forests throughout the North Island is the Dactylanthus taylorii (Pua Reinga – Flower of the Underworld).
-This species takes a liking toward smaller tree species, like the Lowland Horopito, and therefore poses a threat to the Pseudowintera species, only in the North.
+A common parasite found in lowland to montane forests throughout the North Island is Dactylanthus taylorii (Pua Reinga – Flower of the Underworld).
+This species takes a liking toward smaller tree species, like the lowland horopito, and therefore poses a threat to Pseudowintera species, only in the North.
 The embryo root of a Dactylanthus seed exploits the slender root of its suitable host, by penetrating it, then gradually expands into a tube-like structure, eventually surrounding the host root.

-Due to the P. axillaris preferring cold, damp locations, it is often in competition with species of Fungi.
+Due to P. axillaris preferring cold, damp locations, it is often in competition with species of fungi.
 As a result, the Winteraceae family has managed to adapt with an efficient built-in defence mechanism of a compound called Sesquiterpene Dialdehyde polygodial which has many biological purposes including anti-fungal properties.